Warning: Article contains links to pages that contain profanity and offensive content.

 Others argued that LauraLania and her Twitch colleagues orchestrated these events to gain followers.
 And some believed that drug, alcohol, or gambling problems caused LauraLania’s absence.

-These arguments seem to have sparked another wildfire of male chauvinism.
+These arguments seem to have sparked another wildfire of male chauvinism from gamers and online commenters.

 The Twitter and Reddit feeds about this incident are an appalling cocktail of sexism and cyberbullying—one part hate, one part bullheadedness, and two parts misogyny—and the belittling ideas they propagate are not uncommon in gamer communities.
 Gamer culture is riddled with anti-female rhetoric, and those who speak out against the toxic language of hateful gamers often become targets of online harassment.
 All subcategories of nerd fandom struggle with inclusivity and bias, but gaming culture seems particularly weighed down by retrogressive participants—so much so that the community seems to be in a perpetual state of civil war.

 And all gamers need to address this noise.
 Cornel West, as quoted in Twilight: Los Angeles, 1992, encourages advocates of progress to abandon optimism (sugarcoating) and acknowledge the noxiousness of negative situations.
+Though West’s call to action targets systemic racial prejudice in America—an issue that undoubtedly needs immediate action—his wisdom can be applied to other situations that require progress.
 Call it what it is: Twitter, Twitch, Reddit, YouTube, 4chan, and other sites house a host of bigoted gamers.
 Once the gaming industry consciously and collectively accepts that fact, it can begin to address the problem—and the problem must be addressed.
-Instead of optimism, West prescribes a sort of visionary hope: “. . . create new possibilities based on visions that become contagious . . .”
+Instead of optimism, West prescribes visionary hope: “. . . create new possibilities based on visions that become contagious . . .”

 Gamers, create new possibilities.
 Purge gaming culture of negativity, hate, and bias.
-If you don’t, individuals in your industry will continue to receive harmful comments like these absurd requests of LauraLania:
+If you don’t, individuals in your industry will continue to receive harmful comments and absurd demands—like these requests of LauraLania:

-No individual—Internet celebrity or otherwise—should feel obligated to explain personal relationships or provide proof of personal activities.
-Such requests are designed to shame, and the only shame a gamer should feel is the shame of losing horribly when playing a first-person shooter.
-Gamers should not be shamed for who they are or what they do in their personal lives.
+No individual—internet celebrity or otherwise—should feel obligated to explain personal relationships or provide proof of personal activities to random commenters online.
+Such requests are designed to shame, and the only shame a casual gamer should feel is the shame of losing horribly when playing a first-person shooter.
+Gamers like LauraLania should not be shamed for who they are or what they do in their personal lives.
 As ashleeeeean says:

 Dead link?
 Tell us on Facebook.